kat-mcbrooks/booking-pricer-kitt/README.md

 ### My Approach

 I opted to use a class for Booking and one function, get_price, that calculates the price.
 This is partly because I am working in Ruby, an OOP language, but also because I felt it would make the code more flexible and maintainable for future engineers.

 Although currently we only have one tariff, by injecting the tariff on initialisation, the code allows flexibility for different tariffs to be used - if Kitt wanted to expand its system with multiple tariffs in the future.
+(DI being one of the SOLID principles of OOP)

 One might also consider having a Tariff class, and inject an instance of the Tariff class into the Booking class on initialisation.
 I considered creating the Tariff class, but decided for the purpose of this task, it was sufficient to keep it as a constant.